ElektroStudios/Investment-Profit-Loss-Calculator/README.md

 # Investment Profit Calculator

-Investment Profit Calculator is a simple Profit / Loss calculator for asset investments.
+This program is a simple Profit / Loss calculator for asset investments.

+It will help you to calculate your possible gain or losses when operating in a online broker or investment platform, so it can help to determine a strategy.

 ### Screenshots: